Kimono step by step guide, page 1: "socks to underwear"

 When putting on a kimono, it would be handy to remember these few suggestions

-- If you are able to plan ahead of time, remove your folded garment from its storage envelope (tatoushi) and allow it to hang on an emonkake (Japanese style kimono hanger) for two or three days before the event is to take place.
+- If you are able to plan ahead of time, remove your folded garment from its storage envelope (tatoushi) and allow it to hang on an emonkake (Japanese style kimono hanger) for about two days before the event is to take place.
 This will allow time for the smell to dissipate if you used mothballs during storage.